software-students-spring2025/5-final-nofinal/README.md

 - **Our Purpose:** This project serves as a reflection on how easy it can be to accept AI-generated content without any check.
 We aim to highlight the risks of over-dependence on AI, and the gradual erosion of self-consciousness and independent thinking when facing daily questions, big or small.

+we hope to demonstrate how seamlessly AI can generate plausible-looking results, even when there’s no underlying truth, and prompt users to question the source of their information and to verify before trusting.

 Through Giggle, we encourage users to not lose their ability to reason, question, and decide for themselves.

 ## DockerHub Container Images